Niʻihau incident: Conclusion

 his head with a rock.
 Harada then killed himself with the shotgun.

 After the incident, Ella Kanahele went for help, dropping the shotgun and the pistol on the way.
 (About five years later, a flood washed the shotgun into a wall where it was found by islanders.
 The pistol and one of the machine guns were never found.)
 Ben Kanahele was taken to Waimea Hospital on Kauaʻi to recuperate.
 He was awarded the Medal for Merit and the Purple Heart in 1945, but Ella did not receive any official recognition.

-The next afternoon, December 14, the military authorities, the six Hawaiians who had rowed to Kauaʻi, and Robinson arrived together.
+The next afternoon, December 14, the military authorities, the six Hawaiians who had rowed to Kauaʻi, and Robinson, all arrived together.
 Nishikaichi's papers (containing local maps, money, and things needed if forced down) were turned over, and the crashed plane was studied.

 Post-incident

 Irene Harada and Ishimatsu Shintani were taken into custody.
 Shintani was sent to an internment camp and later rejoined his family on Niʻihau, where he attained U.S. citizenship in 1960.

 Irene Harada was imprisoned for 31 months until her release in June 1944.
 She was not charged with any crimes resulting from the incident.
 She maintained her innocence, but added in a 1992 interview with Japanese television that she felt sorry for Nishikaichi and wanted to help him.
 She moved to the island of Kauaʻi.
 Mitsuo Fuchida, a naval commander during the attack on Pearl Harbor and later a Christian evangelist who settled in the U.S., visited her after his short trip to Niʻihau.